Ducky Day in Tipton Park, and youth philanthropy

 “Women and girls with roots in Tipton County unite their charitable giving through the Women’s Fund of the Tipton County Foundation.
 Our grantmaking creates a stronger, healthier, and more vibrant community where women are empowered to reach their full potential.”

 The Women’s Fund would like to invite your local group or organization to apply for funding to support your efforts relating to women and girls.
-In order to do this, complete and submit a Women’s Fund Grant Proposal by Wednesday, May 15, 2013.
-Please see the proposal procedures below on this webpage.

 The Women’s Fund is particularly interested in funding programming in the following areas: